quueli/tg-multiposter/README.md

 # tg-multiposter

-post one message to a whole network of telegram chats, now or on a schedule.
+post one message to a whole network of telegram chats, now or on a schedule. sold as a subscription: one manager bot, and every customer gets their own posting bot spun up from a template into its own directory and process.

-todo: readme
+    pip install -r requirements-dev.txt
+    pytest